Skip to Main Content

 Key Resources in Political Science

-Political Science Complete This database covers comparative politics, humanitarian issues, international relations, law and legislation, non-government organizations and political theory.
+Political Science Complete This link opens in a new window This database covers comparative politics, humanitarian issues, international relations, law and legislation, non-government organizations and political theory.
 It provides full text for more than 500 journals, and indexing and abstracts for over 2,900 titles.
 It also features over 340 full-text reference books and over 36,000 full-text conference papers, including those of the International Political Science Association.

-PAIS (Public Affairs Information Service) This database indexes journal articles, books, government documents, statistical directories, grey literature, research reports, conference reports on a wide range of topics related to public policy and political science.
+PAIS (Public Affairs Information Service) This link opens in a new window This database indexes journal articles, books, government documents, statistical directories, grey literature, research reports, conference reports on a wide range of topics related to public policy and political science.
 Use PAIS to find relevant articles in political topics such as climate change, globalization, gun control, violence.

-Taylor and Francis Social Science & Humanities Search and access journals published by Routledge and Taylor & Francis.
+Taylor and Francis Social Science & Humanities This link opens in a new window Search and access journals published by Routledge and Taylor & Francis.
 The full text of journals of over 1,100 journals in the Social Science and Humanities Collection are available.
 Subjects covered include in the Economics, Finance, Business & Industry, Area Studies, Behavioural Sciences, Politics, International Relations, Sport and Leisure Management.

 Political science is an academic discipline that focuses on the study of government and politics, broadly defined.
 Its concerns include the formal organization and operations of governments, the clash of power and values that is politics, and the processes of authoritative decision making and the administration of public policies.
 The discipline embraces both normative theories about the nature of justice, freedom, and good governance, and the empirical study of actual institutions and practices.
 At its most fundamental level political science can be said to be the study of power and the distribution of values in societies and among nations.
 In the famous words of Harold D. Lasswell, a founder of the modern discipline, political science is the study of “Who gets what, when, and how.”.